catchpoint/WebPageTest.agent/README.md

     * blockDomains
     * blockDomainsExcept
     * setDns
-    * addHeader
-    * setHeader (aliased to addHeader until devtools supports overriding headers)
+    * setHeader
+    * addHeader (can not add multiple values for the same header, effectively the same as setHeader)
+    * resetHeaders
     * setCookie
     * setABM
     * click (clickAndWait)